nattlip/com.jilles.x10/README.md

 ## changeLog

-27-12-2016  - made pair pages complete dynamic, so code only has to be written once for pairing
-            - added functionality to Dim device , so it works
-            - added node homey log

 25-11-2016 admitted to github. and asked admisson app store Athom

 27-11 -2016 removed not used save button from showoptions pair page which caused app crashes.

+27-12-2016  made pair pages complete dynamic, so code only has to be written once for pairing
+            added functionality to Dim device , so it works

+09-01-2017  starting a flow from a received X10 command implemented

 [![Paypal donate][pp-donate-image]][pp-donate-link]